Resources

 This is the most-used HeatKills graphic resource, and the centerpiece of all of our activism.
 You can copy-and-paste it into emails, social media posts, documents, and much more -- so long as you only use it in its finished form:

-(3) The large HeatKills flyer (JPG & PDF, with tear-off tabs)
+(3) The large HEATKILLS.us™ flyer (JPG & PDF, with tear-off tabs)

-This is a flyer that serves as a stand-alone item, and can be printed on your home printer -- or emailed to your local Staples, Office Depot, or FedExOffice, which can print them out in bulk (in some cases, they will give you a discount, as this is clearly a not-for-profit venture):
+- As a stand-alone item, to post in public places: It can be printed on your home printer (see PDF below), or emailed to your local Staples, Office Depot, or FedExOffice, which can print them out in high resolution, and in bulk (in some cases, they will give you a discount, as this is clearly a not-for-profit venture).

 During the rise of my predecessor site (HeatKills.org), I spoke to numerous veterinarians and veterinary college professors about the proper means of providing first aid to a conscious dog that may be suffering heatstroke.
 The impetus for my research was a report I produced about a local SPCA that created and distributed an informational flyer that contained instructions for treating a dog in heatstroke that in reality would make the dog worse, or even kill it.